Why Do Dogs Run Away? 6 Reasons Behind It

 Do dogs come back when they run away?

 According to estimates, about 7% of missing dogs will never be reunited with their family2.
 But two things seem to make a happy ending much more likely.
-When dogs who run away DO return home, it’s usually because:
+When dogs who run away DO return home, it’s usually because they were found while searching the neighborhood and/or because they were easy to identify.
+I.e., the dog was wearing an ID tag and/or had a microchip.

 So the earlier you begin your search, the quicker you’ll be able to find your dog.
 And the more vigilant you are about your dog’s movements, the less likely it’ll be that you lose them in the first place.